 When harsh winters prevented boats and barges from passing through the frozen canals, Amsterdam got its skates on, and ice skating has been a national pastime ever since.
 Paintings by artists such as Hendrick Avercamp, depicting idyllic, snow-dusted ice-skating scenes from the early 17th century, paved the way for the image of the Netherlands as a winter wonderland to be imprinted in the international consciousness forever more.
 And while US reporter Katie Couric was endlessly mocked for her suggestion that skating is an everyday mode of transport in the Dutch capital, the nation’s combined 121 speed skating Olympic medals do indicate an affinity for sports on ice.

 Of course, there is no shortage of traditional seasonal displays either.
 You can always rely on a grand department store to bring the festive atmosphere and theatrical window displays, and Amsterdam’s De Bijenkorf is no exception.
-The store on Dam Square hosts a special ceremony every year to switch on the thousands of (energy-efficient) twinkling lights that decorate its building.
-Crowds gather to admire the spectacle, dubbed Turn on the Lights, on 15 November; it includes performances, a fireworks display and a late-night shopping event.
+The store on Dam Square hosts a special ceremony in mid-November every year to switch on the thousands of (energy-efficient) twinkling lights that decorate its building.
+Crowds gather to admire the spectacle, which includes performances, a fireworks display and a late-night shopping event.

 Even if frozen canals are not on the forecast for this year, you can still practise your pirouettes on one of the temporary ice rinks that pop up around the city during the winter months.
-The popular rink Ice*Amsterdam returns to Museumplein until 3 February 2019, and in previous years, smaller rinks have enticed the crowds on Leidseplein and Rembrandtplein.
-Skates are available to hire (if you don’t happen to have your own on hand), and the surrounding market held between 14 and 26 December, will soon warm you up with a hot cup of gluhwein or chocolademelk.
+The popular rink Ice*Amsterdam can usually be found on Museumplein, with smaller rinks enticing crowds on Leidseplein and Rembrandtplein.
+Skates are available to hire (if you don’t happen to have your own on hand), and the surrounding Christmas market will soon warm you up with a hot cup of gluhwein or chocolademelk.
 However, if you’re after more of a pro-athlete experience, the Jaap Eden ice skating rink, home to the Amstel Tijgers ice hockey team, is open to the public several days a week and even offers disco skating on Saturday nights.

 Christmas markets, like the one by Ice*Amsterdam, provide the perfect opportunity to shop for one-of-a-kind Christmas gifts, or simply to get your fill of speculaas and poffertjes.
 Beginning in late November, markets are held almost every weekend in neighbourhoods across the city.
 They’re the perfect place to find art, jewellery, artisanal food products, locally designed homeware and handcrafted decorations.
 Shopping is usually accompanied by a soundtrack of carol singers and festive entertainment, and perhaps best of all, you can enjoy the warm, fuzzy feeling that comes with the knowledge that you’re supporting local makers and artists.
 Quaint and cosy markets also spring up throughout the Amsterdam Area in cities like Alkmaar, Edam, Amstelveen and Lelystad.
-Haarlem’s Christmas market is another seasonal favourite, which celebrates its 25th anniversary on 8 and 9 December 2018.
+Haarlem’s Christmas market is another seasonal favourite.

 Winter landscapes in art